How many chips do I need?

 Permissions: You have permission to copy and use any of these charts for your own use in legal home poker games or at licensed charity or card room games or events, or when your game is played for points only among friends and family.
 No permission is granted to copy or use these charts to engage in any activity prohibited by your local laws.

 The Key West Resort & Casino is not a real casino, and does not operate any gaming operation, on the web or elsewhere.
-It's a line of fine casino-grade game supplies made by casino industry manufacturers for Continental Card & Game Co., Wilmington, Delaware.
-The Key West Resort & Casino logo is a trademark of Continental Card & Game Co., and material on this site is protected by U.S. and international copyright laws.
+It's a line of fine gaming equipment made by casino industry manufacturers for Continental Games, LLC, Wilmington, Delaware.
+The Key West Resort & Casino logo is is a trademark of Continental Games, and is protected by U.S. and international copyright laws.
 The Continental Card & Game Co. complies with the requirements of 15 USC § 1173.
 Click to visit Key West's Responsible Gaming page.